Objectives of General Education

 Grading

 Concordia University Chicago does not have a University-wide grading scale or policy.
 Grading scales can be and are set internally by a college, a department or a professor.
 Grade reports are not issued by the Registrar’s Office.
 Final grades are available to all students via CUConnect, Concordia-Chicago’s online student portal.
-Any problems accessing this information should be referred to CougarNet for assistance.
+Any technical problems accessing this information should be referred to CougarNet for assistance.
 If a Concordia Chicago course is repeated, the highest grade will be used to calculate the grade-point average.

 Quality Points and Transcript Key